krigjo25/webapp-GetHub-js/README.md

 ### Log / Search
 As a user I want to view my student logs which was writen in Chorei page.

 As a user I want to be able to search after a specific log, by date / choosen title

 As a developer i want to fetch the written log which was written in Chorei, into this page.

+I want to call Search function from logView

 ####    Accepted Criteria
 -   The user can filter the logs by date / title in logView